Fig, Walnut & White Chip Cookies

-- 1. In a large bowl, beat sugars and butter until blended.
-Beat in the eggs, cream, lemon peel and vanilla.
-Combine the flour, baking powder and salt; gradually add to sugar mixture and mix well.
-Stir in the figs, 3/4 cup chips and walnuts.
-Cover and refrigerate for at least 2 hours.
+- Cream butter and sugars until light and fluffy.
+Beat in eggs, cream, lemon peel and vanilla.
+In a separate bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.
+Stir in figs, 3/4 cup baking chips and walnuts.
+Refrigerate, covered, at least 2 hours.

-- 2. Drop by rounded tablespoonfuls 2 in. apart onto parchment paper-lined baking sheets.
-Bake at 350° for 8-10 minutes or until bottoms are lightly browned.
+- Preheat oven to 350°.
+Drop by rounded tablespoonfuls 2 in. apart onto parchment paper-lined baking sheets.
+Bake until bottoms are lightly browned, 8-10 minutes.
 Remove to wire racks to cool completely.

-- 3. In a microwave, melt remaining chips; stir until smooth.
+- In a microwave, melt remaining chips; stir until smooth.
 Drizzle over cookies; let stand until set.
 Store in an airtight container.
-Yield: 3 dozen.